 Ian Kurth, MD: My first triathlon was an Ironman…

-Year 2000: I was a young, dumb, and poor 26-year-old med student.
+The year 2000: I was a young, dumb, and poor 26-year-old med student.
 I wanted to do something interesting for the Y2K hoopla.
-An Ironman sounded appropriate… As background, I was a pretty good overall athlete (college soccer), had run a few marathons, grew up on a lake (counts as swim experience), biked to class etc.
+An Ironman sounded appropriate… As background, I was a pretty good overall athlete (college soccer), had run a few marathons, grew up on a lake (counts as swim experience), biked to class, etc.

 I signed up for IM Florida…

-I scoured Ebay over the winter and bought a used road bike with clip on aero bars.
+Scoured Ebay over the winter and bought a used road bike with clip-on aero bars.
 I modified a water bottle and fed some rubber tubing up to my handlebars in a hack job attempt at a rudimentary hydration system.

-I used my brother’s Waverunner wetsuit.
-Now I realize it was totally illegal (way too thick), and “totally get” all the strange looks I received at the start line.
+Used my brother’s Waverunner wetsuit.
+Now I realize it was totally illegal (way too thick), and I “totally get” all the strange looks I received at the start line.
 I had no formal swim training and did the breaststroke for the entire race.

 My goal was to just finish.

 I printed some forum threads from the IM Florida website to read while traveling to the event.
-I pieced together a transition and nutrition plan in the days before the race.
+Pieced together a transition and nutrition plan in the days before the race.
 I was ready.

 I made it through the swim and was very glad it was a 2 loop that took us out of the water.